Acaraje in Salvador

 (pronounced a-ka-ra-zjeh)

-Acarajé is one of the most iconic foods of traditional Brazil cuisine, especially popular in Salvador da Bahia.
+Acarajé is one of the most iconic foods in traditional Brazilian cuisine, and it is especially popular in Salvador da Bahia.
 In addition to being a street food, acarajé is also used as a religious offering to the gods in the Candomblé religion.
 It is a black-eyed pea fritter deep-fried in palm oil and stuffed with shrimp, peppers, and tomatoes.
-It has a bold distinctive flavor.
+It has a bold, distinctive flavor.

 Açaí bowl